Odisea (album)

 Odisea is the debut studio album by Puerto Rican reggaeton artist Ozuna.
 It features collaborations from J Balvin, Anuel AA, Zion & Lennox, Nicky Jam, and De La Ghetto.

 It was released on August 25, 2017, through VP Records, Dimelo VI Distribution and Sony Music Latin.
-The album was supported by seventh singles: " Si No Te Quiere "Dile Que Tú Me Quieres", "Tu Foto", "Bebé", "El Farsante", "Se Preparó", and "Síguelo Bailando".
+The album was supported by eight singles: " Si No Te Quiere”, “No Quiere Enamorarse”, "Dile Que Tú Me Quieres", "Tu Foto", "Bebé", "El Farsante", "Se Preparó", and "Síguelo Bailando".
 The album debuted at number 22 on the US Billboard 200 and number 1 on the Top Latin Albums chart with first week sales of 18,000.